 Because respiratory therapists work with gases that are stored under pressure, they must adhere to safety precautions and regularly test and perform maintenance on equipment to reduce potential injury.
 Therapists are sometimes exposed to infectious diseases, as are all healthcare workers; but by using proper procedures, they can minimize risks.

 Respiratory therapists are required to have an associate's degree in a medical specialty; however, many find a bachelor's or master's degree necessary for advancement.
 Training in this field is available from a college or university, vocational-technical institute, medical school or in the Armed Forces.
 Most programs prepare students for advanced respiratory therapy positions with associate’s or bachelor’s degrees.
-As of 2008, there were 31 entry-level and 346 advanced and accredited respiratory therapy programs in the United States, according to the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Programs in respiratory therapy include courses in human anatomy, physiology, chemistry, microbiology, physics, pathophysiology, mathematics and pharmacology.
 Future therapists are also trained in the application of clinical practice guidelines, therapeutic and diagnostic procedures and tests, cardiopulmonary resuscitation, patient assessment, patient care outside of hospitals, medical recordkeeping and reimbursement, cardiac and pulmonary rehabilitation, respiratory health promotion and disease prevention.